How to Stay Popular in the Designing World

 - Certified copies of deeds with relevant survey plans and documents

 - Traffic Impact Assessment report

-- An affidavit certifying that all documents submitted by the owner or developer along with the application are true and accurate.
+- An affidavit along with the application certifying truth and accuracy of all documents submitted by the owner or developer.